-Finance Cost during the year under review stood at ₹ 2308.50 lacs as compared to ₹ 1911.53 lacs during the year ended as at 31st March' 2021, increased cost incurred due to multiple sourcing requirements and enhanced working capital utilisation.
-The availability of material during the year under review was under severe pressure with continuous price fluctuations.
-Our day to day monitoring of cost control measures would help in to restrict the financial cost and thereby achieved improved profitability.
+Finance Cost during the year under review stood at Rs.
+2183.54 lacs as compared to Rs.
+2308.50 lacs during the year ended as at 31st March' 2022.
+The decrease in cost incurred due to multiple sourcing and proper working capital utilisation of sanctioned limits.
+The availability of material during the year under review was under severe pressure however our day to day monitoring of cost control measures helpedus to restrict the financial cost and thereby achieve improved profitability.

-Cautionary Statement:
+Cautionary Statement :-